tako-nori/tako-nori/README.md

-highly encourage you go check out my strawpage since im editing this
+highly encourage you go check out my strawpage since im editing this (its a wip okay)

+usually offtab or drawing

 w21, very shy <-- extreme emphasis on this